ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 of things could have occurred, such as clock rollbacks, leap second handling, and counter rollovers.
-Applications SHOULD embed sufficient logic to catch these scenarios and correct the problem to ensure that the next UUID generated is greater than the previous.
-To handle this scenario, the general guidance is that application MAY reuse the previous timestamp and increment the previous counter method.
+Applications SHOULD embed sufficient logic to catch these scenarios and correct the problem to ensure that the next UUID generated is greater than the previous, or at least report an appropriate error.
+To handle this scenario, the
+general guidance is that application MAY reuse the previous timestamp and increment the previous counter method.

 ## UUID Generator States {#generator_states}

-The UUID generator state only needs to be read from stable storage once at boot time, if it is read into a system-wide shared volatile store (and updated whenever the stable store is updated).
+The (optional) UUID generator state only needs to be read from stable storage once at boot time, if it is read into a system-wide shared volatile store (and updated whenever the stable store is updated).